Only Poster communication submission is still open

 Submit a communication proposal, please read carefully the following instructions.

 Send your communication proposal

-• Authors must submit their abstracts online through the paper submission system
+• Authors must submit their abstracts at the following email address [email protected]

 • Abstracts submitted are reviewed by the scientific committee of the conference